-The design work consists of the preparation of all construction documents for widening approximately 3.3 miles of I-40 from west of NC 801 in Davie County to east of SR 1101 (Harper Road / Tanglewood Park Business Road) in Forsyth County to a six-lane facility.
-The design work also consists of all construction documents to replace the dual bridges on I-40 over the Yadkin River.
+The design work consists of the preparation of all construction documents for constructing approximately 6.9 miles of a six-lane divided facility on new location from west of NC 66 / SR 4000 (University Parkway) to US 311 (New Walkertown Road) in Forsyth County, as outlined in the Scope of Work section of this RFP.
 The Design-Build Team shall prepare final designs, construction drawings, and special provisions.